NOAA-GFDL/fre-workflows/for-developers.md

 This will ultimately mean you have three copies of the code lying around, with one being your local development copy, another being the mock-checked-out code under `cylc-src`, and the fully-configured code installed and run from `cylc-run`.
-It's this "bloat" that tempts some `fre` developers to edit to code under `~/cylc-src` to develop changes.
+It's this "bloat" that tempts some `fre` developers to edit the code under `~/cylc-src` to develop changes.
 Some have done this without issue successfully, and some have regrettably forgotten to include details/changes critical to workflow functioning that were not easy to recall or re-engineer.